 When Members are the exclusive owners of Institute Intellectual Property, their respective technology transfer offices will follow the procedures outlined below for offering commercial licenses to inventions arising from both pre-competitive and competitive Institute Research.
 The CTO will coordinate Intellectual Property reporting to the Membership but the owning Members shall be responsible for their own negotiations.

+Institute Initiated Projects

 University-owned Institute Intellectual Property

-The commercial licensing of University-owned Institute Intellectual Property Invented in whole or in part from work performed on under the Cooperative Agreement will be conducted according to the following procedures:
+The commercial licensing of University-owned Institute Intellectual Property Invented in whole or in part from work performed on Institute Initiated Projects will be conducted according to the following procedures:

 Notices to Members: Each University-owned Institute Intellectual Property disclosure will be promptly disclosed, in writing, to all Members simultaneously by the CTO as described above.
 The CTO will inform Members at this time of the grant of the non-commercial research license in the University-owned Institute Intellectual Property, of Member rights to negotiate a commercial license as set forth below and of the dates upon which the right to exercise the option begins and ends.
 All elections of options provided for below must be made in writing to the CTO and the owning Member or Members.